esaalviana/nextjs-blog-theme/README.md

 ### Included Default Testing

 We’ve included some tooling that helps us maintain these templates.
-This template currently uses:
+This <a href='https://www.maincrypto.my.id/'>template</a> currently uses:

 - [Renovate](https://www.mend.io/free-developer-tools/renovate/) - to regularly update our dependencies
 - [Cypress](https://www.cypress.io/) - to run tests against how the template runs in the browser